RND-SOFT/docker_toolkit/README.md

                                      HTTP addres to connect to consul
-        --consul                     Wait for local consul agent to be ready --consul-service service     Wait for service appear in consul --consul-service-count count  Wait for this count services appear in consul --user user                  username
+        --consul                     Wait for local consul agent to be ready --consul-service service     Wait for service appear in consul --consul-service-count count Wait for this count services appear in consul --consul-tag tag             User tag to filter services in consul --user user                  username
         --pass pass                  password
     -t, --timeout secs=15            Total timeout